mozilla/zamboni/docs/api/topics/search.rst

         requesting IP address.
 To disable automatic region detection, `None` may be passed.
     :type region: string
+    :param optional guid: Filter for a specific app by Marketplace GUID.
+    :type guid: string
     :param optional sort: The fields to sort by.
 One or more of 'created', 'downloads', 'name', 'rating', 'reviewed', or 'trending'.
 Sorts by relevance by default.
 In every case except 'name', sorting is done in